 Being transparent with your customers can take you a long way in your eCommerce business.
 Transparency displays your brand credibility and how professional, ethical, and responsible you are towards your customers.
 Remember, your existence is not because of you, but your customers.
 If you solve the customer pain points and keep your customers happy, then your business will stay in good health.

 Eliminate this customer pain point by being transparent and showing how much the product is going to cost and what are your related policies.
 Do not write twisted language for your policies.
 Be straightforward and clear.

-The more your website stays truthful to your customers, the more your customers will put trust in you and become loyal to your brand.
+The more your website stays truthful to your customers, the more your customers will put their trust in you and become loyal to your brand.